 Born and raised in Glasgow, Scotland, Herlie worked for several years in the Scottish National Theatre and in the English theatre with Tyrone Guthrie.
-Among the hit London plays she appeared in was Jean Cocteau’s The Eagle Has Two Heads.
+The Eagle Has Two Heads.

 Her movie credits include two filmings of Hamlet, the Burton version and the 1948 Laurence Olivier production, in which she also played Gertrude.
 Her other movies include Freud (1962) with Montgomery Clift and Sidney Lumet’s The Sea Gull (1968) with Simone Signoret, James Mason and Vanessa Redgrave.